frapierri/VaccinItaly/README.md

 # VaccinItaly
 The goal of this project is to monitor Italian conversations around vaccines on social media (Twitter, Facebook, Instagram).

-Reference paper(s): <br>
+If you use this data please cite the following paper(s): <br>
 **VaccinItaly: monitoring Italian conversations around vaccines on Twitter.
-Francesco Pierri, Silvio Pavanetto, Marco Brambilla, Stefano Ceri (2020)** https://arxiv.org/abs/2101.03757
+Francesco Pierri, Silvio Pavanetto, Marco Brambilla, Stefano Ceri (2020)** https://arxiv.org/abs/2101.03757 <br>

 # Data collection
 Starting from December 20th 2020, we use **Twitter API** to track the following keywords (which we update routinely in order to capture trending hashtags):